-Dick is an avid wildlife photographer whose focus mainly lies on "Birds in Flight".
-Born in a suburb of Boston, he has been in the outdoors since he was in his single digits fishing with a bobber on Whitman's Pond.
-This led to a serious addiction to fishing bass for the past 50 or so years (boy he feels old!) as well as guiding for Smallmouth bass in Maine for many years (to be offered again in the summer of 2019....world class bass fishing, come join in).
+Dick is an avid wildlife photographer whose focus mainly lies on capturing birds in flight.
+Born in a suburb of Boston, he has been outdoors since he was in his single digits fishing with a bobber on Whitman's Pond.
+This led to a serious addiction to fishing bass for the past 50 or so years (boy he feels old!) as well as guiding Smallmouth bass in Maine for many years.
 Half of his adult life has been either on a boat fishing all over the country or hiking in the woods to find a favorite fishing spot.

-While working on a deck in his yard and stepping on a loose joist, the joist broke free and after falling 10 feet onto his head (so that's what happened!) was badly injured.
-He was literally on the couch for 8 months rehabbing (mostly watching TV and eating chips) when he decided to start a hiking plan to get back in shape.
+While rehabbing from a back injury, Dick decided to start a hiking plan to get back in shape.
 His first day at Sweetwater Wetlands in Florida was on a Sunday afternoon with close to 100 people at the park.
 It seemed he was the only person without binoculars or a camera, so on the way home picked a Canon D70 kit and the addiction to bird photography was born.

 Dick is a self-taught photographer who created his own style of tracking birds, exposure and use of light.
-Endless hours shooting birds from his front porch along with long hikes the first year were a 7 day a week obsession.
-With 2000 shots a day common, learning the value of preparation, light, focus and tracking and the importance of these factors for shooting "Birds in Flight" became second nature.
+Endless hours shooting birds from his front porch along with long hikes the first year was a 7 day a week obsession.
+With 2000 shots a day common, learning the value of preparation, light, focus and tracking and the importance of these factors for shooting "birds in flight" became second nature.

 Dick would be thrilled to share with you his experiences and what he has learned in photography.
-Either through small group or person-to-person guiding/training, he can hopefully help to improve either something you may need while shooting wildlife in the field, techniques for shooting "Birds in Flight" or just bringing you to the wildlife and maybe you get the shot of a lifetime.
+Either through small groups or private workshops, he can hopefully help to improve either something you may need while shooting wildlife in the field, techniques for shooting "birds in flight" or just bringing you to the wildlife and maybe you get the shot of a lifetime.

 After being a businessman for the better part of 35 plus years, making your time spent with Dick in the field a memorable one is of the utmost importance.
 So come along for a day...or a week and make shooting wildlife a simplified process instead of the nightmare cameras can give people while "trying to get the shot" and suddenly the shot is gone.